IBMStreams/streamsx.messaging/README.md

  2)  At the command line, go to the root of the messaging toolkit

- 3)  Type "ant"
+ 3)  Type "ant all"

  This would invoke the Ant script, which in turn, will invoke Maven.
 Maven is used to download all dependencies needed for the toolkit.
-After dependencies are downloadd, the Ant script will proceed to build the java files required to buidl the toolkit.
+After dependencies are downloaded, the Ant script will proceed to build the java files required to build the toolkit.